 XVII.
 Dismissal of Action

-Plaintiffs' claims in this action are DISMISSED WITH PREJUDICE, without any award of attorneys' fees or costs except as provided in this Order.
+This action, including all individual and Class claims resolved in it, shall be dismissed on the merits and with prejudice, without an award of attorneys' fees or costs to any party except as provided in this Order.